niko-forte/sunmi_mods/README.md

 I also recommend you visit my telegram channel if you have any questions. https://t.me/sunmi_mods_chat
-Please be kind and read the rules when entering the Telegram channel/group
+Please be kind and read the rules when entering the Telegram channel/group Here you can find a little more information